 Dear Curious and Scales,

 If you're trying to find your "ideal" weight, you may not want to bet your bottom dollar on a height-weight ratio, or any one indicator for that matter.
-There are any number of factors that impact a person’s weight, making it difficult to determine someone’s ideal numbers.
-With that being said, body mass index (BMI) and waist circumference are two measures that, when higher, may indicate an increased risk of certain health issues.
-However, no matter where the scale points, maintaining a balanced diet and regular physical activity are two signs that you're both on the right track to fitness and overall good health.
+There are a number of factors that impact a person’s weight, making it difficult to determine someone’s ideal numbers.
+Additionally, the American Medical Association has indicated that body mass index (BMI) isn't to be used for diagnostic purposes any longer.
+When trying to assess a person's body composition, there are other tools that health care providers can use.
+However, no matter where the scale points, maintaining good nutrition and regular physical activity are two signs that you're making choices that support your health and well-being.

-Another helpful way to assess body size requires that you break out some measuring tape to determine your waist size.
-As it turns out, not all fat is created equal.
-Packing extra pounds around the belly (as opposed to the hips) carries more health risks than fat in other areas of the body.
+Other tools can be used to get a better understanding of a person's body composition.
+Some of these include measuring the different types of fat in the body, measuring waist circumference, and examining genetic factors.
+While some of these tools can only be used with the support of a health care provider, measuring waist circumference can be as simple as pulling out a tape measure.
+As it turns out, carrying more weight around the belly (as opposed to the hips) carries more health risks than fat in other areas of the body.
 According to the National Institutes of Health (NIH), the chances of developing heart disease, hypertension, and type 2 diabetes increases when waist circumference exceeds 35 inches for non-pregnant folks who are assigned female at birth or 40 inches for people assigned male at birth.

-If you want to explore these topics further, talking with a registered dietitian might also help; they can assess your eating patterns, activity levels, and body size to help determine what a healthy weight looks like for you.
-People come in many shapes and sizes, so an ideal weight for any one person may be different than another.
+If you’re interested in exploring these topics further, talking with a registered dietitian might also help; they can assess your eating patterns, activity levels, and body size to help determine what weight best supports the health and needs of your body.
+People come in many shapes and sizes and as such, "ideal" weight can vary from person to person.